RocketMap/RocketMap/docs/extras/mysql.md

    ```
    CREATE DATABASE pokemongomapdb;
    CREATE USER 'pogomapuser'@'localhost' IDENTIFIED BY 'password';
-   GRANT ALL PRIVILEGES ON pokemongomapdb . * TO 'pogomapuser'@'localhost;
+   GRANT ALL PRIVILEGES ON pokemongomapdb . * TO 'pogomapuser'@'localhost';
    exit
    ```
    You can change `pokemongomapdb` to whatever you want the name of the database to be.